What to expect: I'm a review admin

 Unshare/reopen review results

 Once review results have been shared with a participant, edits to previously submitted reviews can no longer be made.
 However, if edits do need to be made, as a review administrator, you have the ability to unshare/reopen their review results, so that the necessary individual can edit their review, and then re-submit the updated review.
-Cycle collaborators also have the ability to do this for any participant in the review cycle, and managers are able to to do this for their direct reports in the cycle.
+Cycle collaborators also have the ability to do this for any participant in the review cycle, and managers are able to do this for their direct reports in the cycle.

 Help Center article 💡: Undo shared and finalized reviews